 Creating a good cross-channel customer experience starts with customer journey mapping.
-Customer journey maps should take an empathetic point of view, delving into customers’ pain points so organizational leaders can understand the customer experience and solve customer service issues.
+Customer journey maps should take an empathetic point of view, delving into customers’ pain points by allowing organizational leaders to understand the customer experience and solve customer service issues.
 Even with the many resources regarding the best practices for customer journey mapping, many brands still continue to struggle with their CX design.
-In fact, studies show there is a massive perception gap between how well businesses think they are performing and the actual customer’s experience.
-To combat this perception gap, your contact center can engage in customer journey mapping to give excellent customer experience.
+In fact, studies show there is a massive perception gap between how well businesses think they are performing and the actual customer’s interactions with their brand.
+To combat this perception gap, your contact center can engage in customer journey mapping to maintain excellent customer experience.

 5 Tips to Close the Customer Journey Perception Gap

 1. Treat the customer journey like a cross-channel experience.

 Too many enterprises treat the customer experience like it exists in silos.
 They prioritize minor optimizations in each channel or department without considering the larger long-term strategy.

 Brands with superior customer experience remember to optimize the journey as a cohesive experience, instead of improving it in separate pieces.
 If used effectively, customer journey maps eliminate silos and create a consistent, great experience regardless of the channel your customers are on.